picadoh/mockserver-client-net/docs/Samples.md

 ### Adding an expectation

     using System;
-    using MockServerClientCSharp;
+    using MockServerClientNet;
-    using MockServerClientCSharp.Model;
+    using MockServerClientNet.Model;
-    using static MockServerClientCSharp.Model.HttpRequest;
+    using static MockServerClientNet.Model.HttpRequest;
-    using static MockServerClientCSharp.Model.HttpResponse;
+    using static MockServerClientNet.Model.HttpResponse;

     public class Program
     {